 Slow cooker storecupboard essentials

-- If you are cooking rice in your slow cooker, buy the easy cook varieties and rinse until the water runs clear, otherwise you will be left with a sticky mess.
+- If you're cooking rice in your slow cooker, buy the easy cook varieties and rinse until the water runs clear, otherwise you'll be left with a sticky mess.

 - Gravy browning will add colour to stews, as food cooked in a slow cooker is usually pale.
-Marmite will do the same job, and season at the same time.
+Marmite will do the same job.
+Season at the same time.

-- Use arrowroot or cornflour to thicken sauces, by removing a spoonful of sauce from the pot, and whisking with 1-2 tbsp arrowroot before returning to the pot.
+- Use arrowroot or cornflour to thicken sauces, by removing a spoonful of sauce from the pot, and whisking in 1-2 tbsp before returning to the pot.